tishma/phpunit-selenium2-pageobjects/CONTRIBUTING.md

 # How to contribute

-Your contribution to the project is very welcomed.
+Your contribution to this project is greatly appreciated.
 Please help keeping the life of the project maintainer easy by sticking to the following guidelines:

 Thank you and enjoy coding!